3110/mycobot-transponder/README.md

 I have tested the program with [PlatformIO IDE for VSCode](https://platformio.org/install/ide?install=vscode) on Windows 10.

-The serial port is automatically detected.
-You should specify 'upload_port' in 'platformio.ino` if it doesn't work.
+The serial port to write the program is automatically detected.
+If it is not detected, you can specify `upload_port` in `platformio.ino`.

-If you compile the program with `-DENABLE_ESP_NOW` in [env:m5stack-basic]` section of `platformio.ini`, the program can receive commands using ESP-NOW.
+If you compile the program with `-DENABLE_ESP_NOW` in ` [env:m5stack-basic]` section of `platformio.ini`, the program can receive commands using ESP-NOW.

 If you compile the program using [Arduino IDE](https://www.arduino.cc/en/software), you have to prepare the following folder structure and open `transponder.ino`: